 Go to your Firebase project‘s settings page, and then go to the Cloud Messaging tab.

-Now you can copy the FCM Server Key by clicking on the clipboard button.
+Now you can copy the FCM Server Key.

 If you are following the quick start guide in the Pusher Beams dashboard, return to it now with your FCM Server Key.

 This FCM Server Key can be saved to your Pusher Beams instance in the dashboard.